Kovur Sundareswarar Temple: Visit by Saint Thyagaraja

 Saint Thyagaraja has visited this temple on his way to Thirupathi.
 It is said that Saint Thyagaraja traveled on a palanquin towards Thirupathi and passed through this place.
 He also visited this temple on his way back.
 A local headman called Sundharesan asked the saint to compose and sing some songs on him.
 Thyagarajar refused and said that he would not sing in praise of any individual but he will sing in praise of God only and left Kovur.

 While travelling from Kovur, his palanquin was attacked by a group of bandits who threw stones at the palanquin and his servants in order to stop him from going further.
 Then Thyagaraja stopped and got down from the palanquin to explain to the bandits that he was not so rich as to be robbed and also he was on a pilgrimage to Thirupathi.
 The bandits approached Thyagaraja and asked him as to who threw the stones back at them during the attack?
 Thyagaraja denied that there were any other people with him except for the carriers of the palanquin.
 However, the thieves informed him that they saw 2 youngsters furiously throwing back the stones at them to save Thyagaraja.
 Saint Thyagaraja then realized that they were none other than Sri Rama and Sri Lakshmana who had come to his rescue.

 Realizing that there was some holy power to this place he again came back to Kovur temple and sang 5 compositions (Keerthanas) called ‘Kovur Pancharathnam’.
 The local headman proudly believed that the Saint Thyagaraja had sung in his praise.
 However, the saint explained to him that the 5 compositions were made in praise of the Lord Sri Sundhareswarar and not the individual called Sundhareswaran.
 The Kovur Pancharatnams are "Ee Vasudha" (Sahaana Raagam), "Kori Sevimpa"(Karaharapriya Raagam), "Sambo Mahadeva" (Pantuvarali Raagam), "Nammi Vachina" (Kalyani Raagam) and "Sundareswaruni" (Sankarabharanam Raagam).

 While most of the compositions of Saint Thyagaraja are in praise of Lord Rama only, this is one of the few places where he had composed Keerthanas to other Gods.

-How to Reach

-Kovur is a small town situated about 22 km from Chennai, on the road going from Porur towards Kundrathur.
-The temple is located about 200 meters off the main road.